Hybrid beasts in folklore: Ancient Middle East

 Mythological hybrids became very popular in Luwian and Assyrian art of the Late Bronze Age to Early Iron Age.
 The angel (human with birds' wings, see winged genie) the mermaid (part human part fish, see Enki, Atargatis, and Apkallu) and the shedu all trace their origins to Assyro-Babylonian art.
 In Mesopotamian mythology the urmahlullu, or lion-man, served as a guardian spirit, especially of bathrooms.

 The Old Babylonian Lilitu demon, particularly as shown in the Burney Relief (part-woman, part-owl) prefigures the harpy/siren motif.

 Harpies were human sized birds with the faces of human women.
 They were once considered beautiful creatures but over time were then considered to be ugly and hideous.
 Harpies were used for torture; their most known torture was that of Phineus who was said to have offended the heavens.
 They would torture their victims by taking food from them and polluting what was left with their feces.
 They would leave just enough for their victims to stay alive.

 Mediterranean

-In Archaic Greece, Luwian and Assyrian motifs were imitated, during the Orientalizing period (9th to 8th centuries BC), inspiring the monsters of the mythology of the Classical Greek period, such as the chimera, harpy, centaur, griffin, hippocampus, Talos, and Pegasus.
+In Archaic Greece, Luwian and Assyrian motifs were imitated, during the Orientalizing period (9th–8th centuries BC), inspiring the monsters of the mythology of the Classical Greek period, such as the chimera, harpy, centaur, griffin, hippocampus, Talos, and Pegasus.

 The motif of the winged man appears in the Assyrian winged genie, and is taken up in the Biblical seraphim and Chayot, Etruscan Vanth, Hellenistic Eros-Cupid, and ultimately the Christian iconography of angels.

 The motif of otherwise human figures sporting horns may derive from partly goat hybrids (as in Pan in Greek mythology and the Devil in Christian iconography) or as partly bull hybrids (Minotaur).
 The Gundestrup cauldron and the Pashupati figure have stag's antlers (see also Horned God, horned helmet).
 The Christian representation of Moses with horns, however, is due to a mistranslation of the Hebrew text of Exodus 34:29–35 by Jerome.